The event funding framework was established to provide financial support to events that champion our funding values and priorities.

 The following priorities are the current strategic focus areas for the event funding framework.
 Events are required to measurably demonstrate one or more of these priorities.
 Our funding decisions are heavily weighted towards our priorities (and values) and we recommend that all applicants take the time to meaningfully address these areas in their application.

 We are committed to celebrating our diverse cultural identities and fostering the creative arts to enhance the wellbeing of our community.
-We support events that provide access to, and participation in, arts and culture and clearly deliver on any of the goals outlined on page 10 of the ‘Toi Moana – Arts and Culture Strategy’.
+We support events that provide access to, and participation in, arts and culture and clearly deliver on the draft Arts, Culture and Heritage Action and Investment Plan.
+(Plan to be finalised by June 2023).

 We welcome events to our city that inspire social connectivity, build community pride, reduce participation barriers for all and promote mental wellness and healthy living.